'It’s A Great Start,': Frontline Workers React To Bonus Pay

 An estimated 667,000 Minnesota will be eligible for a payment.
 Frontline workers are defined as those who worked over the last two years in long-term care and home care, health care, emergency response, public health, social service, regulatory service, courts and corrections, child care, food service, retail, temporary shelters and hotels, building services, public transit, ground and air transportation services, manufacturing, and vocational rehabilitation.

-“I think $700 could go a long way for people so yeah it’s a great start,” Hennebry said.MORE NEWS: 'I Won't Let His Name Die In Vain': Friends, Family Gather To Remember Jamar Clark
+“I think $700 could go a long way for people so yeah it’s a great start,” Hennebry said.MORE NEWS: Biden Calls Walter Mondale 'Among The Greatest Of All Americans' At Memorial Service

 Those seeking frontline worker bonuses must apply through Minnesota’s Department of Labor and Industry over the next 45 days.
 Details of the program can be found here.